30 August 2019 version

 Who Is He?

-Sheriff James sat at his desk, swearing when he listened to the radio call for assistance at the County Café; surprised at a call from there since it had always been so calm and quiet.
-It was located at the wrong end of the town’s business district and got only enough business to stay open, most of it from the local farmers stopping for a chat on the way in or out of town.
+Sheriff James sat at his desk, swearing when he listened to the radio call for assistance at the County Café as he was surprised at a call from there since it had always been so calm and quiet.
+It was located at the wrong end of the town’s business district and got only enough business to stay open with most of it from the local farmers stopping for a chat on the way in or out of town.
 The town never had much business, and even less in the slowed economic climate.
 If not for the high turnover at the truck stop and tavern at the highway exit five miles out of town the county would be bankrupt.
 Those two operations were all that kept the town alive.
-But they came at the cost of being almost the only need for a County Sheriff’s Office, over ninety-five percent of all calls came from the highway stop.
-So many the duty vehicle parked behind the truck stop to make it easier and faster to answer calls.
-But eighteen months ago that changed, and now half the calls came from in town.
+But they came at the cost of being almost the only need for a County Sheriff’s Office as over ninety-five percent of all calls came from the highway stop.
+So many calls the duty vehicle parked behind the truck stop to make it easier and faster to answer calls.
+But eighteen months ago that changed, and now half of the calls came from in town.

-Eighteen months ago a group of several rough looking young men moved into town.
-And they wasted no time in recruiting all of the bad boys and layabouts in the county.
+Eighteen months ago a group of several rough looking young men moved into town and they wasted no time in recruiting all of the bad boys and layabouts in the county.
 They’d been busy trying to take over full control of the town since.
-No one knew why they picked the town, and no one liked it; there was little that could be done until they were caught in the act of committing a major crime.
-The members of the gang were easy to spot, because they all wore a headband with a symbol that looked like the Nazi cross, but distorted and tipped over at an angle.
+No one knew why they picked the town and no one liked it, but there was little that could be done until they were caught in the act of committing a major crime.
+The members of the gang were easy to spot because they all wore a headband with a symbol that looked like the Nazi cross but distorted and tipped over at an angle.

 The General said, “Afternoon, Sheriff, I believe you have a John Doe corpse you need identified!
 We’d like a look at it, please.”
 He sounded nice, but the tone had command orders all the way through it.